robertbasic/robertbasic.com-hugo/content/blog/prooph-event-bus.md

 ## Prooph Messages

-In the previous article about the command bus, we saw that the messages, that is the commands can implement the `Prooph\Common\Messaging\Message` interface.
+In the previous article about the command bus, we saw that the messages, that is the commands, can implement the `Prooph\Common\Messaging\Message` interface.
 In that section I said that I don't really see the benefit of having commands implement that interface, but I do think that the events benefit a great deal from that interface.

 Why?